Authorize your email senders

 Select Your Email Providers

-These providers require SPF includes in your domain's record.
+These providers commonly require SPF includes on your main domain record.

 Transactional Email